 Languages spoken (in addition to English)

 Services

 Does the pharmacy dispense appliances?

 Yes - All types, or

 Yes, excluding stoma appliances, or

 Yes, excluding incontinence appliances, or

 Yes, excluding stoma and incontinence

 appliances, or

 Yes, just dressings, or

 Other [identify]

 None

 Non-commissioned services Does the pharmacy provide any of the following?

-boes the pharmacy provide any of the following:

 Collection of prescriptions from GP practices

 Delivery of dispensed medicines - Free of charge

 on request

 Delivery of dispensed medicines - Selected

 patient groups (list criteria)

 Delivery of dispensed medicines - Selected areas

 (list areas)

 Delivery of dispensed medicines - Chargeable

 In your opinion is there a requirement for an

 existing enhanced service which is not currently

 provided in your area?
 If so, what is the particular

 requirement and why.

 In your opinion is there a requirement for a new

 service that is currently not available?
 If so, what

 is the particular requirement and why.

-Capacity - in annualis of Thinking - f

-The demand for pharmaceutical services in general is pharmacy do you: s increasing.
-I hinking (or your
+Capacity The demand for pharmaceutical services in general is pharmacy do you: s increasing.
+Thinking of your

 YES

-Have sufficient capacity within your existing premise s and staffing levels
+Have sufficient capacity within your existing premise es and staffing levels . = 0

 to manage the increase in demand in your area?
+3 3

 Don't have sufficient premises and staffing capacity

-make adjustments to manage the increase in demar na in your area?
+make adjustments to manage the increase in demar nd in your area?

 Don't have sufficient premises and staffing capacity and would have difficulty in managing an increase in demand?
-(Diagon tiple and option)
+(Diagon tiple and antique)